 A large gambrel roof with a shed roof dormer.
 The facades of Dutch Colonial Revival houses are often symmetrical.
+City of Birmingham, photo by KDG, 2022.

 Another example of a Dutch Colonial Revival house with a gambrel roof and shed roof dormer.
+City of Birmingham, photo by KDG, 2022.

 The gambrel roof with flared eaves paired with a large, shed roof dormer are characteristic of the Dutch Colonial Revival style.
+City of Birmingham, photo by KDG, 2022.